parreirat/vehiculum-challenge/README.md

   Not specifying a file will use `backup_data_store.csv` by default.

 `status reset` - Wipes data store.

+`stats new_webpage name url` - Interactively adds and edits a new Status::Pages implementation until it works, if the user wishes to do so.

 `status stats` - Not implemented as of now.